Global Wealth Leadership

 Isabela is straight-to-the-point, quiet, and controlled, like her father.
 Principles shaped her early, and she understands why inherited values matter more now, especially in a digital world.

-Those who meet her often notice the same thing: she is straight-to-the-point, quiet, and controlled, like her father.
+People often notice the same thing when they meet her.
+She is straight to the point, quiet, and controlled, like her father.
 Principles shaped her early, and she understands why inherited values matter more now, especially in a digital world.

-She was taught discipline as a duty, and with it, the responsibility to uphold the integrity and confidence her family has protected for generations, reaching back to the founding of Hacienda La Vega in 1592, where trust was earned, proven, and maintained over centuries.
+Discipline was taught as duty.
+Along with it came the responsibility to uphold the integrity and confidence her family has protected for generations.
+That lineage reaches back to the founding of Hacienda La Vega in Caracas in 1592, where trust was earned, proven, and maintained over centuries.

 Leave a Comment